Aircat 1150 Killer Torque 1/2-Inch Impact Wrench – Best overall (you need an air compressor)

 - Kawasaki 841426 1/2-Inch Impact 7.5-Amp Wrench

-If you want the best impact wrench that runs via air compressor, you should get the Aircat 1150.
+If you want the best impact wrench that runs via an air compressor, you should get the Aircat 1150.
 This impact wrench is known to deliver heavy torque at 1295 ft-lb of loosening torque and 200-950 ft-lbs of working torque.
-It comes at a reasonable price range and is comparable to some of the professional grade impact wrenches in terms of performance.
-It has 1400 blows per minute, which makes it one of the strongest hard hitting impact wrenches for this price range.
+It comes at a reasonable price range and is comparable to some of the professional-grade impact wrenches in terms of performance.
+It has 1400 blows per minute, which makes it one of the strongest hard-hitting impact wrenches for this price range.

-If you are looking for the best impact wrench that is battery powered, you should seriously consider the Dewalt DCF899B.
+If you are looking for the best impact wrench that is battery-powered, you should seriously consider the Dewalt DCF899B.
 Dewalt is a recognized and respected brand name in the power tools space and the DCF899B is quite a work of art.
 It runs off of any Dewalt 20V Max battery and has three different speed/power modes.
-This allows you to handle delicate projects by shifting the setting to the low speed mode as well as take on heavy duty work with the maximum torque setting.
+This allows you to handle delicate projects by shifting the setting to the low-speed mode as well as taking on heavy-duty work with the maximum torque setting.

 We can’t say the same about some other impact wrenches.
-In terms of design, it is yellow and black colored with the yellow part being plastic and the black sections with soft rubber mold.
+In terms of design, it is yellow and black in color with the yellow part being plastic and the black sections with a soft rubber mold.
 The nose cone is made of metal and there are rubber bumpers around the edges to protect the entire device.
 You have to keep in mind that because it is cordless, it is not going to be small and compact.
-The product is nearly 10 by 10 inches for width and heigh and weighs in at over 7 pounds.
+The product is nearly 10 by 10 inches in width and height and weighs just over 7 pounds.
 There are some nice extra features that help you work better and more efficiently such as an LED work light and a battery fuel gauge.
-Also, the battery life is pretty good for a cordless impact wrench that deliver this much power.
+Also, the battery life is pretty good for a cordless impact wrench that delivers this much power.